Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 21/03/2014 (Build 264):
+	- Fixed bug where the CHUD Options menu was being recreated every time it opened.
+	- Overhead spectators now get the player name in yellow if the player is parasited.
+	- Made ammo bars for Marine Commanders colored depending on primary weapon, like in spectator view.
+	- Redid the way Minimal GUI affects the Armory and Prototype Lab buy menus.

 - 19/03/2014 (Build 264):
 	- Reworked options system (internal).
 Console commands have changed.
 This has exposed some options that used to be only console commands.
 Type chud in console for help.
 	- You can now toggle map particles separate from minimal particles.